 - Preclinical: Vaccines are not yet ready to be tested on humans (there are currently 182 vaccines in this stage)

-- Phase I: A safety trial where the vaccine is tested on few people
+- Phase I: A safety trial where the vaccine is tested on a few people

-- Phase II: Expanded trials given to a variety of people
+- Phase II: Expanded trials including a variety of people

-- Phase III: Efficacy trials given to thousands of people compared to a placebo
+- Phase III: Efficacy trials including thousands of people, with comparisons to a placebo group

-- Approval: Regulators review the results of phases I–III and approve or deny the use of the vaccine
+- Approval: Regulators review the results of phases I through III and approve or deny the use of the vaccine

 Types of coronavirus vaccines